 Inpatient Care Team

-The Mount Sinai Center for Transgender Medicine and Surgery has a highly skilled team with extensive experience helping for trans and gender non-binary people.
+The Mount Sinai Center for Transgender Medicine and Surgery has a highly skilled team with extensive experience helping transgender and non-binary people.
 Our care is individualized, sensitive, and compassionate.
 Our team of experts includes physicians, nurses, and patient educators.

 Sangyoon Jason Shin, DO